 However, make sure to try all the tips listed above before you finally take the plunge and go to the store.

-Proper Battery Care
+Proper Battery Care for Your iPhone

 In closing, I would like to stress the importance of proper battery care.
 Phone batteries are delicate and their performance can depend, to a significant degree, on how well you take care of them.

 If you are consistent with your charging and keep your phone in the ideal conditions while charging, you should have a much easier time.

 Also, it is a good idea to use approved charging bricks and cables at all times.
 Another prudent way to preserve the life of your iPhone battery is to avoid getting the battery completely depleted.